-The integrative paper must be accepted in the semester after the student has completed the required course work, and the semester preceding the integrative paper must not be comprised entirely of independent study hours.
-At the beginning of the semester in which a student writes the integrative paper, the student's advisor must notify the Doctoral Program Director.
-During this semester, the student must register for three credit hours of INST 898: Pre-Candidacy Research.
-The integrative paper must be accepted, including any revisions requested by the committee, during the semester in which the student signs up for the integrative paper.
-Extensions may be available in line with the extenuating circumstances detailed in the Leave of Absence section of the Graduate School Registration Policies (http://apps.gradschool.umd.edu/catalog/registration\policies.htm#8).
+For each of the semesters spent on the Integrative Paper, the student must register for three credit hours of INST 898: Pre-Candidacy Research and should not enroll in any other courses during the same semester.
+The Integrative Paper must be accepted, including any revisions requested by the committee, during the second semester in which the student signs up for the Integrative Paper.
+Extensions may be available in line with the extenuating circumstances detailed in the Leave of Absence section of the Graduate School Registration Policies (https://academiccatalog.umd.edu/graduate/policies/registration-policies/).